 For more information visit the Pension Wise website or phone 0800 138 3944 (or +44 20 3733 3495 if you’re outside the UK) to book an appointment.

 My provider doesn’t offer the option I want.
 Don’t they have to?

 The pension reforms allow providers to offer new options.
 If your provider does not offer the option you want, you should be able to transfer your defined contribution pension to another provider at any age up to retirement.

-You may incur some costs for transferring, and individuals who have pensions with special valuable features may have to seek independent financial advice first.
+You may incur some costs for transferring, and individuals who have pensions with special valuable features may have to seek regulated financial advice first.

 Your provider may develop and introduce the options that you want in the future.